 Slovenia’s capital is one of the Europe’s greenest capitals.
 In 2016 it was the European Green Capital.
 Car traffic is restricted in the centre, leaving the banks of Ljubljanica River free for pedestrians and cyclists.
 Ljubljana is one of the underrated gems and it is often overlooked when it comes to a city break in Europe.
 This city absolutely deserves more exposure.
 Ljubljana is the capital in Slovenia.
-As I am from Slovenia too, I know Ljubljana very well.
+As I come from Slovenia, I know Ljubljana very well.
 In my Ljubljana Travel Guide I will share my tips on what to do and see, what to eat in where to stay.

 Discover the Green Capital of Europe